Q&A and explanation of the R2R guidelines.

 - How is a consumer covered in a warranty dispute if the ISP uses inferior parts or if the ISP’s workmanship is at fault?

 As mentioned above the consumer is protected under the provisions of the CPA.
-If there is a warranty dispute, the consumer should refer the claim to his/her service provider and the service provider, which claim should be covered by the service provider’s insurance provider.
+If there is a warranty dispute, the consumer should refer the claim to his/her service provider and the service provider, which claim should be covered by the service provider’s insurance.
 The guidelines in fact, specify that ISPs must disclose to consumers whether they have adequate commercial insurance cover.
 We strongly recommend that consumers use only those ISPs who can provide proof of adequate commercial insurance.

 - Do ISPs need to use specific parts for servicing vehicles under warranty?